-Further information on the protection of ICT equipment and media can be found in the Department of Home Affairs' Protective Security Policy Framework, Physical security for entity resources policy.
+Further information on the protection of IT equipment and media can be found in the Department of Home Affairs' Protective Security Policy Framework.

 ASD-Approved Cryptographic Algorithms

 High assurance cryptographic algorithms

 High assurance cryptographic algorithms, which are not covered in this section, can be used for the protection of SECRET and TOP SECRET data if they are suitably implemented in HACE.
 Further information on high assurance cryptographic algorithms can be obtained from ASD.